-Nearly 90% of HRSA's budget is awarded through grants and cooperative agreements to approximately 3,000 awardees, including community-based organizations, colleges and universities, hospitals, state, local, and tribal governments, and private entities.
+Nearly 90% of HRSA’s budget is awarded through grants and cooperative agreements to more than 3,000 grantees, including community-based organizations, colleges and universities, hospitals, state, local, and tribal governments, and private entities.

 HRSA’s Bureaus and Offices each contribute to its overall mission and goals:

 - The Bureau of Health Workforce strengthens the health workforce and connects skilled professionals to communities in need.
 BHW offers scholarships and loan repayment to students and clinicians in addition to awarding grants to organizations such as schools, hospitals, and health centers to improve health workforce training, increase diversity, and advance health equity.

 - The HIV/AIDS Bureau provides leadership in the delivery of high-quality HIV primary medical care, medication and essential support services for low-income people with HIV who are uninsured and underserved.